What is a Virginia Registered Agent?

 The reason for having one makes sense.
 If a business is owned by one individual, it’s easy to determine who should be notified in the event of an annual report renewal, lawsuit, or tax notice.
 However, if a business has several owners, members, or partners, it would be difficult to determine who the correct contact is.
 By requiring a central point of contact, there is no question that time-sensitive documents are going to the right person in a timely manner.

-- Administrative Dissolution – In Virginia, if the business doesn’t have a registered agent, the state can dissolve the entity.
+Administrative Dissolution – In Virginia, if the business doesn’t have a registered agent, the state can dissolve the entity, which will halt the ability to legally transact business and strip the owners of personal asset protection should the business be sued.

 Who can be a registered agent in Virginia?